yiyuan-he/mcp/src/cloudwatch-appsignals-mcp-server/evals/README.md

 **Best practice:** Always mock all external libraries your MCP server uses to prevent accidental real API calls during testing.

+**Supported fixture formats:**
+- `.json` - Loaded and parsed as JSON
+- `.txt` - Loaded as plain text
+- Other file extensions or inline values are passed through as-is

 ## Extending the Framework

 ### Adding New Mock Handlers